Bitbucket Analytics: Why, What and How to Use

 • If you have an orange and white logo app with workspace context, then you are using “the right” version already — good for you!

-manage installed apps in Bitbucket
+manage installed Awesome Graphs for Bitbucket

 How to get the “right one”?